What I want to offer, on these photography workshops in Genova, is an experience like no other.

 It's Genova.
 Everything is possible.
 Just ask me.

-I prefer to work with small groups of 3-4 women, and so you might want to bring together a group of your friends and plan your trip according to dates that work for you.
+I prefer to work with small groups of 3-4 people, and so you might want to bring together a group of your friends and plan your trip according to dates that work for you.
 Just get in touch with me to check dates and prices.

 Accommodation - 6 nights in the exquisite Genoese B&B, with hosts I simply adore.

-Selected meals that will be listed.
+Selected meals & refreshments (that will be listed).

 All learning materials and tuition during the workshop.